What is Cerebral

 THE NEUROGEN OUTCOME IN CEREBRAL PALSY

-92.6% patients treated at NeuroGen BSI for cerebral palsy with cell therapy in Mumbai, have experienced positive improvements.
+92.6% patients treated at NeuroGen BSI for cerebral palsy with regenerative medicine in Mumbai, have experienced positive improvements.
 NeuroGen follows a holistic approach of neuroregenerative rehabilitative therapy, with the highest number of patients treated with cell therapy in India,

-Autologous bone marrow derived mononuclear cells are used for cerebral palsy treatment in India.
-During cell therapy in NeuroGen Brain & Spine Institute, these cells migrate to the damaged part of the brain and settle in the affected areas to help repair it.
+Autologous bone marrow derived mononuclear cells are used for cerebral palsy treatment in India. these cells migrate to the damaged part of the brain and settle in the affected areas to help repair it.
 They release certaintrophic factors that heal the injury and make a distinction of several types of cell types of the nervous system like oligodendrocytes, glial cells and other cells of the nervous system.

-We record the positive improvement of our patients after cell therapy at NeuroGen with both symptomatic and clinical scans.
+We record the positive improvement of our patients after regenerative medicine at NeuroGen with both symptomatic and clinical scans.
 After the patient undergoes cerebral palsy treatment in India, we monitor the changes in their brain metabolism as via their PET-CT scans.

-STATISTICS OF OVERALL IMPROVEMENTS IN PATIENTS AFTER CELL TREATMENT FOR CEREBRAL PALSY IN MUMBAI
+STATISTICS OF OVERALL IMPROVEMENTS IN PATIENTS AFTER REGENERATIVE MEDICINE FOR CEREBRAL PALSY IN MUMBAI

 92.6% patients showed symptomatic improvement